-But in the current economic situation, going directly from university to your first job is no longer viable.
+But in the current economic situation, going directly from university to your first job is no longer viable for many students.
 Competition for positions is fierce, especially as more and more people are getting laid off.
 For college graduates, it is, at first sight, a grim future.
 Yet it does not have to be.

 The key is to look beyond your immediate environment.
 Post-graduation can be the perfect time to go abroad, allowing you to grow both personally and professionally.

 Why should recent college grads take a RTW trip?

 - Learn how to manage your own budget.

 All in all, you can return with more energy and skills than when you left.

 - Volunteering at NGOs, community centers, orphanages, women’s shelters, environmental facilities, etc.

 - Working as an au pair, English teacher, administrative staff, in the hospitality sector, etc.